Enforcer (ice hockey): National Hockey League

-At present in the National Hockey League (NHL), teams generally do not carry more than one player whose primary role is that of an enforcer.
 Enforcers can play either forward or defense, although they are most frequently used as wingers on the fourth forward checking line.
 Prized for their aggression, size, checking ability, and fists, enforcers are typically less gifted at skill areas of the game than their teammates.
 Enforcers are typically among the lowest scoring players on the team and receive a smaller share of ice time.
 They are also not highly paid compared to other players, and tend to move from team to team.

 Enforcers are nevertheless often popular on their teams.
 John Branch wrote in The New York Times: "The enforcer, sometimes mocked as a goon or euphemized as a tough guy, may be hockey's favorite archetype.
 Enforcers are seen as working-class superheroes—understated types with an alter ego willing to do the sport's most dangerous work to protect others.
 And they are underdogs, men who otherwise might have no business in the game."

 John Scott's reputation as an enforcer and fan favorite helped him earn enough fan votes to secure a spot in the 61st National Hockey League All-Star Game, despite having been demoted out of the league at the time of his election.
 He unexpectedly played a key role in his division's victory by scoring two goals, where fan response also led to him being named the most valuable player of the tournament.
-Fighting skills can help a less-talented or smaller player play in leagues that their hockey alone would not.
+Fighting skills can allow insufficiently talented or smaller players to play in leagues where their hockey skills alone would not have otherwise granted them admission.

 Enforcers sometimes take boxing lessons to improve their fighting.
 Some players combine aspects of the enforcer role with strong play in other areas of the game.
 Tiger Williams, Bob Probert, Chris Simon, and Tom Wilson are examples of enforcers who showed an occasional scoring flair, with Williams and Probert playing in the midseason All-Star Game.
 Terry O'Reilly once scored 90 points in a season, being the first player to finish in the top ten regular season scorers while amassing at least 200 penalty minutes, and later became captain of the Boston Bruins.

 Sometimes enforcers can do their job by virtue of their reputation.
 Clark Gillies was among the best fighters in the NHL during his prime, but over time he rarely had to fight because opponents respected and feared him enough that they would not go after his teammates.
-Some skilled players, such as legends Gordie Howe, NHL all-star Jarome Iginla, and Ryan O'Marra, are also capable fighters and can function effectively as their own enforcer.
+Some skilled players, such as NHL legend Gordie Howe and NHL all-star Jarome Iginla, were also capable fighters, each functioning effectively as his own enforcer.
 A "Gordie Howe hat trick" is a player scoring a goal, assisting on a goal, and being involved in a fight during a single game.